chunnodu/blog/content/Reading List 2020.md

 17. Selling is Simple - Fred Herman (1970)
 18. Meditation - Jim Downing
 19. Autobiography of Malcom X (a)
+20. Inspired: How to create technology products customers love.
 *(a) = audiobook